tanzimamin2/kickstarter-analysis/README.md

   * We can make a stacked column graph for the “theater outcome based on launch date” question.

 * _**Links**_
-  * Visit the following [link](https://github.com/tanzimamin2/kickstarter-analysis) for the excel worksheet and other resources.
+  * Visit this [link](https://github.com/tanzimamin2/kickstarter-analysis) for the excel worksheet and other resources.